philipzhang86/EmpOperations/README.md

 - `controller`: Handles web requests related to employees and user authentication.
 - `security`: Configures the project's security settings and authentication mechanisms.

-## Testing
-Run `mvnw test` in the root directory of the project to execute all tests.

 ## Known Issues
 Due to the project requirement of hardcoded API authentication, there's a security risk.
 It's recommended to adopt JWT token generation for authentication purposes.